-belly breaths.
-The facilitator will lead the group by prompt kids to inhale for 3 seconds, hold for 1 second, and exhale seconds (count all of these seconds out loud in a steady voInvite the group to join a sitting circle for a short debrief; this will p a slow transition back into their daily routineDebrief/closingTo debrief the entire activity, the facilitator should ask kids how they found exerciseWas it difficult to focus on your breathing?
+O There is another part of your brain called the amygdala.
+This part of your brain has the job of understanding emotions, it's especially good at recognizing fear and danger.
+It's just like a smoke detector - it senses when there could be a fire (something is wrong or doesn't feel right).
+Smoke isn't always a bad thing - sometimes smelling smoke means that there is a fire and it is dangerous, and sometimes smelling smoke means that someone just blew out all of their birthday candles.
+When the amygdala smells any kind of smoke, it goes off like a smoke detector with an alarm - this alarm is telling your body that there could be danger.
+When we use deep breaths, that helps our prefrontal cortex and our amygdala to connect.
+When we calm ourselves down and give our two brain buddies a few seconds to connect - they work together as a team to figure out the way to respond to the situation.
+Together, they can figure out if there is a big fire and you should run outside and call for help, or they can figure out that some birthday candles were just blown out and it will soon be time to eat some cake!
+Allowing our bodies and brains to calm down with big, deep breaths will help the parts of our brain work together.
+When they work as a team, that is when we make really good decisions Do one more breathing practice before wrapping up the activity The facilitator will instruct kids to lay down on their backs, or to find a comfortable position.
+Once the kids have shifted and found a comfortable position: Once the kids have sinited and round a comfortable position that works for them, the instructor will verbally lead the breathing exercise.
+The facilitator will again give the direction to pay attention to the object on their belly.
+Watch the object rise as you inhale, and fall as you exhale.
+If kids have a hand over the object, they will feel the exaggeration of their belly breathing.
+If kids are watching the item, they will have the visual of their belly filling with air, and then falling.
+O Letting the kids know that we will be in this position for 5 big belly breaths.
+The facilitator will lead the group by prompting the kids to inhale for 3 seconds, hold for 1 second, and exhale for 3 seconds (count all of these seconds out loud in a steady voice).
+Invite the group to join a sitting circle for a short debrief; this will provide a slow transition back into their daily routine Debrief/closing To debrief the entire activity, the facilitator should ask kids how they found the exercise Was it difficult to focus on your breathing?
 Could you hear your breathing?
 Did you see your belly rise or fall?
-Did the object on you move?NotesGood to Knows: ng the and big ing the for 3 ice). provide d the ur belly kids to inhale for 3 seconds, hold for 1 second, and exhale seconds (count all of these seconds out loud in a steady vo Invite the group to join a sitting circle for a short debrief; this will p a slow transition back into their daily routine ng the and big ing the for 3 ice). provide kids to inhale for 3 seconds, hold for 1 second, and exhale seconds (count all of these seconds out loud in a steady vo Invite the group to join a sitting circle for a short debrief; this will p ng the and big ing the for 3 ice).
-There is another part of your brain called the amygdala.
-The of your brain has the job of understanding emotions, it's especially good at recognizing fear and danger.
-It's just like smoke detector - it senses when there could be a fire (som is wrong or doesn't feel right).
-Smoke isn't always a bad the sometimes smelling smoke means that there is a fire and i dangerous, and sometimes smelling smoke means that som just blew out all of their birthday candles.
-When the amygg smells any kind of smoke, it goes off like a smoke detector an alarm - this alarm is telling your body that there could be danger.
-When we use deep breaths, that helps our prefrontal corte our amygdala to connect.
-When we calm ourselves down a give our two brain buddies a few seconds to connect - thee together as a team to figure out if there is a big fire you should run outside and call for help, or they can figure out an give our two brain buddies a few seconds to connect.
-When we be birthday candles were just blown out and it will be time to eat some cakel Allowing our bodies and brains to calm down with big, dee breaths will help the parts of our brain work together.
-Whethey work as a team, that is when we make really good de comfortable position.
-Once the kids have shifted and found a comfortable position that works for them, the instructor will verbalead the breathing exercise.
-The facilitator will again give the direction to pay attention object on their bely.
-Watch the object, they will the exaggeration of their bely filling with air, then falling.
-Letting the kids know that we will be in this position for 5 lites as you inhale, a e a ething ing - t is neone dala with ee and with ee and work and out soon p en cisions id a lly to the nd fall
+Did the object on your belly move?
+How do you feel now that we've done some deep breathing?
+Do you think you could practice this breathing again another day?
+Notes Good to Knows: